VOTE! Today is Election Day! Find your polling place! Polls are open from 6am–7pm. VOTE!

 Have Questions or Need Help?

 The NU Votes staff and student team is standing by!
-Email nuvotes@northwestern.edu.
+Email nuvotes@northwestern.edu or text

 Or stop in to our drop-in hours at the Center for Civic Engagement, where you can register to vote, check or update your registration, or request or return an absentee ballot for all 50 states, plus access resources like envelopes, stamps, and copies of IDs, and get all of your registration and voting questions answered.
 (Bring a driver’s license or state-issued photo ID if you have one, and your social security number.)